 Also behind these new servitization business models comes the need to build a recurring revenue machine.
 In short, manufacturing companies that are building a servitization business model invariably need to figure out how also become a software-as-a-service business.
 This means at the very least expanding your customer service team to support the new SaaS offerings, but also building out a new customer success function to drive retention and even sometimes new sales and marketing functions to sign up the SaaS prospects.

 For many established companies, this requires a retooling of existing processes and systems.
 For the current generation of new manufacturing companies, this is the DNA they are growing up with.
 In either case, it’s in your best interest to partner with a CRM provider that specializes in CRM for manufacturing companies.
-With customers like IBM, Agfa, Greif and Tyson Foods, you should definitely learn more about how SugarCRM is the best CRM solution for the manufacturing industry.
+With customers like IBM, Agfa, and Greif, you should definitely learn more about how SugarCRM is the best CRM solution for the manufacturing industry.